ovick1997/user-data-manager/readme.txt

 == Installation ==

-1. Upload the `user-wp-options-manager` folder to the `/wp-content/plugins/` directory.
+1. Upload the `user-options-manager` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Navigate to the plugin's menu page under **Manage Database** in the WordPress dashboard.
 4. Use the interface to manage user data and WP options.